flaviagiammarino/blog-website/blog/chronos_bedrock.rst

 ``Dockerfile``

-The standard ``Dockerfile`` using the Python 3.12 AWS base image for Lambda is also reported below.
+The standard ``Dockerfile`` using the Python 3.12 AWS base image for Lambda is provided here for reference:

 .. code:: bash